 Remember that your actions affect other homeschoolers’ freedoms.

 Joining WHPA is an excellent way to work with other homeschoolers.
-WHPA is strong because it includes all homeschoolers, regardless of their approach to learning, homeschooling, lifestyle, philosophy, or religious beliefs.
+WHPA is strong because it includes all homeschoolers, regardless of their approach to learning, homeschooling, lifestyle, philosophy, politics, or religious beliefs.
 WHPA is strong because it relies on people like you knowing their rights and responsibilities.
 Our homeschooling freedoms depend on our working together.
 Renew your membership; tell others about WHPA; donate; and attend the annual conference and resource fair.
 Also consider joining a local homeschooling support group.
 If none exists in your area, start one.

 These ten principles are the reasons homeschoolers in Wisconsin have been able to maintain their freedoms.
 WHPA has had to work hard to maintain them in the face of opposition to homeschooling from the educational establishment, some legislators, and some members of the general public.